-Prior to that, he was awarded his master’s degree from the University of Oxford and his law degree from New York University.
-He was called to the bar of Ontario and is an attorney and counselor-at-law of the state of New York.
+Prior, he was awarded his master’s degree from the University of Oxford and his law degree from New York University.
+He is called to the bar of Ontario and is an attorney and counselor-at-law of the state of New York.

 Upon receiving his law degree, he served as a judicial clerk for the Honorable Robert L. Carter of the Southern District of New York and the Honorable Rosemary S. Pooler of the United States Court of Appeals for the Second Circuit.
 After entering practice he worked for the firm of Cleary, Gottlieb, Steen & Hamilton in their New York and Brussels offices, focusing on international arbitration, transnational litigation, and cross-border mergers and acquisitions.

 Prior to joining the Bora Laskin Faculty of Law, he was Visiting Assistant Professor at the University of Victoria Faculty of Law, where he was awarded the First Year Class Teaching Award.

 - Historical development of the Rule of Law

 - Constitutional Law

 - Seven Absolute Rights: Recovering the Foundations of Canada's Rule of Law (Montreal: McGill-Queens' University Press, 2020) (peer-reviewed book).

 - Permanent State of Emergency: Unchecked Executive Power and the Demise of the Rule of Law (Montreal: McGill-Queens' University Press, 2017) (peer-reviewed book).

 - "The Origins of Hostility to the Rule of law in Canadian Academia: A History of Administrativism and Anti-Historicity", in Attacks on the Rule of Law from Within (M. St-Hilaire and J. Baron, eds.)
 (Toronto: Lexis-Nexis, 2019) (peer-reviewed book chapter).